apache/nuttx/boards/arm/lpc17xx_40xx/lincoln60/README.txt

     NOTES:

-    1. Uses the CodeSourcery EABI toolchain under Windows.
+    1. Uses the ARM EABI toolchain under Windows.
 But that is easily reconfigured:

        CONFIG_HOST_WINDOWS=y                   : Windows
        CONFIG_HOST_WINDOWS_CYGWIN=y            : under Cygwin
-       CONFIG_ARMV7M_TOOLCHAIN_CODESOURCERYW=y : CodeSourcery toolchain
+       CONFIG_ARMV7M_TOOLCHAIN_GNU_EABIW=y     : GNU EABI toolchain for Windows

   STATUS:
     2015-06-06:  The BINFS CGI files are seems to be running, but the